jainharsheet77/RESTful-blog/iiot-summary.md

 * Send measured values to HIOKI data loggers using a Bluetooth® wireless technology compatible adapter (LR8410 Link-compatible products), Ver.
   2.0 and later.

+### Conclusion

+####We need a gateway to provide:-

+* communication to the cloud and the IoT platforms specific applications / functions not delivered by the IoT Things endpoints
+* protocol conversion
+* local decision making
+* local management and accessibility for users
+* local pre-processed filtering and aggregation of data
+* local additional processing power and storage
+* local security

+#### Power Quality Analyzers:-

+There are a number of different Power Quality Analyzer manufacturers such as Fluke, AEMC, Hioki and Extech.
+Some analyzers are designed to measure single phase systems while others are for three phase systems.
+Many PQAs integrate with PCs, have enhanced data logging capabilities and can produce professional reports typically requested for power quality applications.
+Power Quality Analyzers range in price from $1500 to $6500 with the more expensive products offering greater analysis functionality.

+I learned about what is IIOT Gateways and what are its uses.
+I also learned how they are usefull and which brands provide good products.
+I learned various protocols which are ued to communicate to devices and to the cloud.How is communication established.

+I also learned about what are power loggers and how do they work.I came to know about various brands making some excellent analyzers.What parameters they measure anbd upto what accuracy.
+It was an educating excerscise.